 Why Do Casino Sites Have Bonuses?

 Before we go into the many types so bonuses out there, many first-timers playing real money online casino games may wonder why casino bonuses exist in the first place, especially as bonuses don’t have so much of a focus in land-based casinos.
 As mentioned briefly above, there are hundreds of online casinos which flood the online casino market.
 The online gambling industry has become hugely competitive and so have the bonuses.
 The fundamental aim of online casinos giving bonuses out is to attract customers to online casinos.
 Bluntly put – they are there to get you through the door.

 How Important Is A Casino Bonus?

 Often casino bonus codes will be displayed on the casino’s website or the promotional link you use.
 Have a look around our top casino bonus list above; sometimes there are exclusive bonuses that we have managed to get directly from talking with the casino.
-Exclusive bonuses can give you more percentage bonus, more free spins or both and are worth looking out for.
-As always – always check the terms and conditions before you play with any type of bonus so that you are aware of wagering requirements and any other restrictions that could affect a withdrawal at a later date.
+Exclusive bonuses can give you more percentage bonuses, more free spins, or both, and are worth looking out for.
+As always, make sure that you check the terms and conditions before you play with any type of bonus so that you are aware of wagering requirements and any other restrictions that could affect a withdrawal at a later date.

 Our Casino Bonus Tips:

 - BUT….Pick the lowest or no wagering bonus!

 - Always read the terms and conditions

 - Check deposit methods accepted / not accepted